Harvard Indian College: Printing press

-The Indian College building housed the first printing press in the English colonies.
+The Indian College building was the second location for the first printing press in the English colonies.
 Under missionary John Eliot's direction, that press was used to print a translation of the Bible into the Massachusett language.
 This Mamusse Wunneetupantamwe Um Biblum God, also known as the "Eliot Indian Bible", was the first Bible in any language printed in British North America, as well as the first full translation of the Christian Bible into a Native American language.
 James Printer, an Algonquian-speaking Nipmuc who converted to Christianity, did much of the translation and typesetting, and other Native Americans, such as Cockenoe, Job Nesuton, and John Sassamon (who studied at Harvard in 1653 prior to the creation of the Indian College), contributed to various parts of the translation.

 The press issued 15 books in the Algonquian language and 85 in English.
-By 1680, that printing press was no longer in use.
-Harvard officially decommissioned it in 1692, after the death of the press's steward, Samuel Green.
+After a more accessible printing office opened in Boston in 1675, activity at the Indian College’s printing press greatly declined.
+Therefore, by 1680, the printing room was deserted, and Harvard formally shut it down after the death of the press's steward, Samuel Green in 1692.

+Admissions

+Specific details about the 17th-century admission process for Native American students at Harvard are super limited.
+However, historical records indicate that Native American students, like Caleb Cheeshahteaumuck and Joel Hiacoomes, attended preparatory schools before admission.
+Suggesting that preparatory education could have been a prerequisite.
+As mentioned, Native American students were promised free tuition, but that exact admission criteria and any differences between Native American and English applicants remain unclear.